plogs/asopposedtowhat.com/content/posts/disproportionality-fallacy.md

 ## Life isn't fair

-We all know that life isn't fair, and yet, curiously, that doesn't stop us from grabbing the first simplistic solution we can find and then using it to beat even the most complex of problems about the head and shoulders.
+We all know life isn't fair, which is maybe why we so badly want to jump to simple solutions when we see things so obviously seemingly wrong.
 Case in point, race relations in the United States.

-There's clearly a problem, we are told, as anyone can plainly see when they look at the statistics, that minorities are treated unfairly in this country.
+Clearly there's a problem -- Isn't there? -- with the treatment of minorities in this country.
 How so?
-Well, blacks make up 12% of the general population, but they account for 38% of the prison population. [^1]
+Well, black Americans, for example, make up 12% of the general population and yet they account for 38% of the prison population. [^1]

 That's an obvious disproportionally.
-That looks like a racial disparity.
-Therefore blacks are being unfairly treated.
-Right?
+It looks like a racial disparity.
+So apparently blacks are being unfairly treated.
 Disproportionality equals disparity.
 Disparity equals unfair.
 Unfair means problem.
 Problems can and should be solved.